Starter Generator is an essential component of the aircraft’s power system.

 Electrical Failures: Like any other electrical component, the starter generator might fail due to worn brushes, wiring difficulties, overheating, short circuits in the stator or armature, or bad connections.
 These electrical problems might hinder the generator from efficiently producing or delivering proper current power.

-Failure of Mechanical Parts: The starter generator’s mechanical parts are prone to wear, including bearings, endbell, anti-drive endbell, and drive shaft.
+Failure of Mechanical Parts: The mechanical parts are prone to wear, including bearings, endbell, anti-drive endbell, and drive shaft.
 After time, they might degrade, causing trouble in performance and/or complete catastrophic failure.

 Corrosion and Contamination: The aircraft runs in various environments, which might result in corrosion or contamination of the starter generator.
 Moisture, carbon brush dust, bird strikes, and other contaminants might reduce the generator’s efficiency and performance.

 One key reason for having an aircraft starter generator overhauled is to save money.
-Overhauling a starting generator is often more economical than purchasing and installing a new unit, making it a better financial decision for most aircraft owners.
+Overhauling a starter generator is usually more economical than buying and installing a new one.
 This cost-effectiveness provides economic security, especially for those looking to reduce operational costs while ensuring maximum aircraft performance.

-If the generator is in relatively good condition and only needs replacement of standard components, overhauling may be a more cost-effective option.
+If the generator is in good condition, an overhaul can be a more cost-effective option.
 This is especially useful for aircraft owners or operators who want to reduce operational costs while ensuring maximum aircraft performance without facing the high initial expenditure of a new generator.

 Overhauling a starting generator restores its performance to its original specs.
 During an overhaul, worn or degraded components, such as brushes, bearings, armatures, and stators, are replaced or repaired.
 This improves the generator’s efficiency, dependability, and general performance.
 Maintaining the reliability of an aircraft’s starter generator is crucial for ensuring smooth engine starts and good electrical system operation while in flight.